KWB-R/fakin/content/tool/slack/index.md

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`
-tags = ["communication-internal", "collaboration", "knowledge-repo"]
+tags = ["communication internal", "collaboration", "knowledge repo"]

 # Project summary to display on homepage.
 summary = ""